Vendar

 Fast verdict

-Useful as an early shortlist candidate for this buyer context.
+Useful as an early shortlist candidate.

-Why Shortlist
+Why shortlist

 • Clear ORM fit for buyers who need suppression and brand protection.